hapax/hapax.github.io/assets/binomial.md

 $$

 The extention to real and negative powers is easy.
-The extension to higher terms in $x$ is not, and I don't know if it's possible to derive the binomial series
+The extension to higher terms in $x$ is not.
+These terms are described the binomial series,

 $$
 (1 + x)^\alpha = \sum_{k = 0}^\infty \frac{\alpha(\alpha - 1)\cdots
 (\alpha-k +1)}{k!} x^k
 $$

-without calculus.
+and I have no idea how to derive this without calculus.